ibm-cloud-docs/EventStreams/eventstreams155.md

 ## How it works

-The user creates a root key in an instance of the {{site.data.keyword.keymanagementserviceshort}} service within their account and then raises a support ticket to have the storage within their {{site.data.keyword.messagehub}} instance re-created using this key.
+Create a root key in an instance of the {{site.data.keyword.keymanagementserviceshort}} service in your account and then raise a support ticket to have the storage within your {{site.data.keyword.messagehub}} instance re-created using this key.
 The supplied key is used to perform envelope encryption.
-Envelope encryption is a multi-layered practise.
-The key used to encrypt the actual data is known as a data encryption key (DEK), the DEK itself is never stored, it instead is encrypted using a second key known as the Key Encryption Key (KEK) to create a 'wrapped DEK'.
-In order to un-encrypt data, the wrapped DEK must first be un-encrypted to get the DEK.
-This process is only possible by accessing the KEK, which in this case is the customers root key stored in {{site.data.keyword.keymanagementserviceshort}}.
-If the customer revokes access to this key, or deletes the key the data can no longer be un-encrypted.
+Envelope encryption is a multi-layered practice.
+The key used to encrypt the actual data is known as a data encryption key (DEK).
+The DEK itself is never stored, it instead is encrypted using a second key known as the Key Encryption Key (KEK) to create a 'wrapped DEK'.
+To decrypt data, the wrapped DEK must first be decrypted to get the DEK.
+This process is only possible by accessing the KEK, which in this case is the customer's root key stored in {{site.data.keyword.keymanagementserviceshort}}.
+If the customer revokes access to this key, or deletes the key the data can no longer be decrypted.

 Keys are secured in {{site.data.keyword.keymanagementserviceshort}} using FIPS 140-2 Level 3 certified cloud-based hardware security modules (HSMs) that protect against the theft of information.
-Data is stored in {{site.data.keyword.messagehub}} using Advanced Encryption Standard (AES-256)
+Data is stored in {{site.data.keyword.messagehub}} using Advanced Encryption Standard (AES-256).

 ## How to enable

 Complete the following steps to reconfigure your {{site.data.keyword.messagehub}} instance to use a customer-managed key.

-Note, this operation is destructive and results in the loss of all message and topic definitions.
+This operation is destructive and results in the loss of all message and topic definitions.
 See notes above.
 {:important}